UNDERSTANDING THE REQUIREMENTS AND THE EXCEPTIONS

 - Notify the buyer of your relinquished property that you have applied for a Withholding Certificate.

-- Prior to closing on the sale of a relinquished property, contact Asset Preservation, a leading national Qualified Intermediary, to have all exchange documentation prepared and forwarded to the closing officer/attorney so the transaction can be closed as a 1031 exchange.
+- Prior to closing on the sale of a relinquished property, contact a qualified intermediary to have the necessary exchange documentation prepared and forwarded to the closing officer so the transaction can be closed as a 1031 exchange.

 - The exchange begins when the relinquished property closes.
 The buyer must file IRS Forms 8288 and 8288-A to report and pay the amount withheld to the IRS by the 20th day after the date of the relinquished property closing.